 The host professor must ensure that the Student Intern has English language skills, sufficient to function on a day-to-day basis in the internship environment through an in-person, telephone, Skype or videoconference interview.

-A Student Intern must have sufficient finances to support himself or herself for the entire stay in the United States.
+A Student Intern must have sufficient finances to support themselves for the entire stay in the United States.
 Please see the application form for the amount of funding considered sufficient for support at Georgetown University.

-If a Student Intern will be paid by GU, s/he must secure a letter from the home institution's dean or academic advisor approving the paid employment.
-The Georgetown host department should also produce a letter of offer for the paid Student Intern (on letterhead, with a signature) stating the terms of the internship and the amount of payment.
+If a Student Intern will be paid by GU, they must secure a letter from the home institution's dean or academic advisor approving the paid employment.
+The Georgetown host Department should also produce a letter of offer for the paid Student Intern (on letterhead, with a signature) stating the terms of the internship and the amount of payment.